microsoft/NubesGen/README.md

 ## What is being generated?

-NubesGen generates a `nubesgen.zip` file, that you can download from [https://nubesgen.com](https://nubesgen.com).
+NubesGen generates a `nubesgen.tgz` file, that you can download from [https://nubesgen.com](https://nubesgen.com).

 Unzipping that file provides a similar structure: